BC Prienai: 2010–2014: Turning heads

-2014–present: Setbacks & a new direction
+2014–2023: Setbacks, debts and bankruptcy

 The 2014–15 season was more of a write-off, as it started a rebuilding phase for the team.
 The team, having lost their main sponsor, longtime coach and much of the previous season's roster, played poorly.
 The team barely avoided relegation in the LKL, with a 23-game losing streak plummeting the team to the bottom of the standings.
 The team played better in the BBL, reaching the playoffs.
 Because of poor play, the team failed to qualify for the LKF Cup, losing it to Žalgiris Kaunas after their successful previous two seasons.

 In the 2015 off-season, BC Prienai announced a sponsorship deal with Birštonas mineral water company, will be changing their name to BC Birštono Vytautas for sponsorship reasons.
 Having proper sponsorship, the club hopes to return to their competitive ways in the upcoming season.
 It was later corrected that the name will be BC Vytautas and that the club is going to be shared with the neighboring city of Birštonas, which hopefully would also expand the fanbase.
 Furthermore, on 29 July 2015, the club was invited to join the 2015–16 FIBA Europe Cup tournament, which is the alternative version of the 2nd tier European tournament EuroCup, organized by FIBA.
 Although, just before the drawing ceremony, it was announced that 56 teams will participate instead of 64 and Vytautas is not one of these 56.
 In this off-season BC Vytautas brought back former players Povilas Butkevičius, Vaidas Čepukaitis and Laimonas Kisielius, also resigning Prienai natives Domantas Šeškus, Paulius Ivanauskas and bringing in major reinforcement with Šarūnas Vasiliauskas, Vilmantas Dilys, Vytautas Šulskis, Gytis Sirutavičius.
 On 16 September 2015, Prienai announced their new logo and color change to blue and white as part of the sponsorship deal, though blue has been a traditional sports team color in the Prienai–Birštonas area.